The Blue Gardenia: Plot

-Norah Larkin (Anne Baxter) is a single woman who works as an L.A. switchboard operator along with her roommates, Crystal Carpenter (Ann Sothern) and Sally Ellis (Jeff Donnell).
-On her birthday that night she decides to celebrate by dining alone at home with the picture of her fiancé, a soldier serving in the Korean War.
-At the candlelit dinner table she opens the latest letter from him only to receive a Dear Jane letter revealing his plans to marry a nurse he met in Tokyo.
+The night of her birthday, L.A. switchboard operator Norah Larkin opens the latest letter from her fiancé, a soldier serving in the Korean War.
+The letter ends up revealing his plans to marry someone he met in Tokyo.

-Devastated, Norah accepts a date over the telephone with a womanizing calendar girl artist Harry Prebble (Raymond Burr) that had been sizing up prospects earlier that day at the telephone office.
-When she arrives at the Blue Gardenia South Seas-themed restaurant Harry is surprised to see Norah rather than Crystal.
-Immediately he plies her with strong tropical cocktails, one after the next till she is completely but happily soused.
-Pianist Nat King Cole croons in the background, highlighting his popular song "Blue Gardenia".
+Devastated, Norah accepts a date over the telephone with Harry Prebble, a calendar girl artist.
+When she arrives at the Blue Gardenia, a South Seas-themed restaurant, Prebble is surprised to see Norah rather than her roommate Crystal Carpenter.
+He plies her with several tropical cocktails until she is soused.

-Harry whisks her to his apartment to "show her his art", and plays the same Cole record on his phonograph.
-He puts on all his moves, but Norah passes out on his couch.
-Persisting, he awakens her, she resists, then strikes him with a fire poker, shattering a mirror.
-Semi-conscious, she flees the scene, leaving her black suede pumps behind.
+He whisks Norah to his apartment to "show her his art".
+He puts on all his seduction moves, but Norah passes out on his couch.
+He awakens her and attempts a date rape.
+She resists, striking him with a fire poker and shattering a mirror.
+Semi-conscious, Norah flees, leaving her suede pumps behind.

-The next morning Norah is awakened by Crystal and discovers she has a complete blackout of what happened the previous night.
-Meanwhile, police at the crime scene question Harry's maid (Almira Sessions), who admits to cleaning the poker and placing the shoes in the closet, ruining the crime scene.
+The next morning Norah is awakened by Crystal and discovers that she does not remember what happened the previous night.
+Meanwhile, police at a crime scene question Harry's maid.
+She admits to cleaning the poker and placing the shoes in the closet, ruining the crime scene.

-Police arrive at the telephone office to question women who had posed for Harry's girlie drawings.
-When Norah learns why, she is startled and immediately seeks the nearest newspaper account of the slaying.
-It revives a vague flashback of wielding a fire poker and shattering a mirror.
+At the telephone office, police question women who posed for Harry's drawings.
+When Norah learns why, she seeks the nearest newspaper account of the slaying.
+It revives the vague flashback of wielding the poker and shattering a mirror.

-Evoking the macabre specter of the Black Dahlia slaying, popular Los Angeles Chronicle columnist Casey Mayo (Richard Conte) dubs the presumed killer the "Blue Gardenia murderess".
-He learns from the restaurant waiter that the mystery woman was a blonde, and from its blind female flower seller (Celia Lovsky) that she had a "quiet voice".
-That night Sally reads aloud the newspaper report that the suspect had been wearing a black dress.
+Popular columnist Casey Mayo dubs the presumed killer the "Blue Gardenia murderess" (a reference to the Black Dahlia slaying).
+That night, Sally Ellis, Norah's other roommate, reads aloud the newspaper report that the suspect was wearing a taffeta dress.
 Frightened, Norah wraps hers in a newspaper and sneaks out in the wee hours to burn it in an outdoor incinerator.
-She is harried by a passing patrolman for burning after hours, but left off with a warning.
+She is harried by a passing patrolman for burning after hours, but let off with a warning.